AhmedAchraf2001/Automotive-radar-object-detection/README.md

 </br>

 ## Progress
-### [2024-04-24] Update model archetic. use pytorch improve accuracy to 100% on validation set, Check [Source/training metrics.json](https://github.com/AhmedAchraf2001/Automotive-radar-object-detection/blob/main/Source/training%20metrics.json).
+### [2024-04-24] Update model archietecture, Use pytorch for more flexibilty while dealing with `.npy`, `.pickle` and 'stereo image' files, 100% acc reached on validation set, Check [Source/training metrics.json](https://github.com/AhmedAchraf2001/Automotive-radar-object-detection/blob/main/Source/training%20metrics.json).
-### [2024-04-15] Download tiny portion of data, preprocessing and building model
+### [2024-04-15] Download a small portion of data, apply preprocessing, and build a primary model to experiment the data.
-### [2024-04-06] search about more resources about how data collected and built, read papers attached [here]()
+### [2024-04-06] Find more resources about data description and how data is collected and constructed, read the attached papers [Docs/papers](https://github.com/AhmedAchraf2001/Automotive-radar-object-detection/tree/main/Docs/papers)
-### [2024-04-02] Plan to project, find data
+### [2024-04-02] Project planning, defining requirements and priorities, and specifying the form of outputs.

 </br>